filamentgroup/criticalCSS/README.md

 Type: `Boolean`
 Default value: `false`

-If you include `@font-face` declarations in you `all.css` file and set this flag to `true` in your options criticalcss will include all the `@font-face` declarations that are required to satisfy `font-family` declarations in the criticalcss output.
+If you include `@font-face` declarations in your `all.css` file and set this flag to `true` in your options, criticalcss will include all the `@font-face` declarations that are required to satisfy `font-family` declarations in the criticalcss output.

 ### Default values for options hash